riverfor/coding-challenge-tools/coding_challenge.md

 2. **Back-end track**: include a minimal front-end (e.g. a static view or API docs).
 Write, document and test your API as if it will be used by other services.
-3. **Front-end track**: include a minimal back-end, or use the data service directly.
+3. **Front-end track**: include a minimal back-end, or use json-server.
 Focus on making the interface as polished as possible.

 ### Back-end